Sophia Parnok: Marina Tsvetaeva period

 In the summer of 1915, Parnok and Tsvetaeva, both of their sisters, and Osip Mandelstam were guests at Maximilian Voloshin's dacha in Koktebel.
 Parnok did not care for Mandelstam though Tsvetaeva was openly friendly and would later have an affair with him.
-By July, the lovers left Koktebel, just before Tsvetaeva's husband's arrived, spending a month on holiday in Sviatye Gory.
+By July, the lovers left Koktebel, just before Tsvetaeva's husband arrived, after which they spent a month on holiday in Sviatye Gory.
 In January 1916, Tsvetaeva and Mandelstam met at a literary salon in Saint Petersburg, possibly by chance, and recognized each other's talents.
 The meeting caused a heated quarrel with Parnok.
-The following month, Mandelstam's attempt to continue the discussion with Tsvetaeva, which had begun in Saint Petersburg, proved to be the final straw in breaking up she and Parnok's relationship.
-Tsvetaeva came home from taking Mandelstam to see the sites of Moscow to find Parnok entertaining the actress Lyudmila Vladimirovna Erarskaya.
+The following month, Mandelstam's attempt to maintain contact with Tsvetaeva ended her relationship with Parnok.
+Tsvetaeva had taken Mandelstam to see the sites of Moscow, and when she came home from the outing, she found Parnok entertaining the actress Lyudmila Vladimirovna Erarskaya.
 It is unknown exactly when Parnok and Erarskaya met, but theirs would be the longest relationship of the poet's life, lasting for the next sixteen years.
 In a pique, Tsvetaeva asked Parnok to return her Podruga and her manuscripts.
-Parnok was outraged, not only that she wanted her gift returned, but that she was trying to conceal the origin of the poems in their affair.
+Parnok was outraged that Tsvetaeva wanted her gift returned, considering it an attempt to conceal the origin of the poems in their affair.

-The long-reaching effects of their liaison would last until each of the poets' deaths.
+The long-reaching effects of their liaison would last until their deaths.
 In her later years, Parnok's works often reminisced on the best and worst aspects of their stormy affair.
-Tsvetaeva, on the other hand, tried to exorcise Parnok completely from her life and her works.
+Tsvetaeva, on the other hand, tried to eliminate Parnok completely from her life and her works.
 By summer, Tsvetaeva, who had returned to her husband, was pregnant and Parnok and Erarskaya were living together in an apartment at 2 Sukharevskaya Sadovaya Street.
 As a result of the February Revolution in 1917, Northern Annals closed, ending abruptly Parnok's career as a critic and her most constant source of income.
 Illness for each of the couple, famine and the political upheaval of the war, forced them to make plans to move to the Crimea by fall.